AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 	</div>
 </div>

-Terminology aside, I've made a list of three methods that one can use for the construction of such a grid:
+Terminology aside, I've made a list of three methods that one can use for the construction of such a grid.
+Each of which I'll explain in the following section of this post.
+Here's a quick index:

 1. <a href='#hex'>Drawing a Hexagon</a>
-2. <a href='#grid'>Grid Method</a>
+2. <a href='#grid'>Constructin a Grid</a>
 3. <a href='#spiralo'>Hexagon Spirals</a>
 4. <a href='#spiral1'>Spiral Method 1</a>
 5. <a href='#spiral2'>Spiral Method 2</a>